GeorgMeore/calcl/README.md

 It supports both strict (the default) and lazy (`-l`) evaluation strategies.

 There is also a very limited compiler for `amd64`.
-For now it only supports strict evaluation with typing.

 This project is purely educational and just-for-fun.